Jump to:Page Content

 No, these two programs have different deadlines.

 The PhD in Political Economy and Government application and supporting documents are due January 2, 2015 by 5 p.m.
-EST, while the PhD in Public Policy application and supporting documents are due December 1, 2014 by 5 p.m.
+EST, while the PhD in Public Policy application and supporting documents were due December 1, 2014 by 5 p.m.
 EST.

 May I submit a writing sample in a language other than English?
 Can my writing sample be co-authored?